By Maria Rocha-Buschel

 Rosenthal also emphasized that education and open discussion are especially important.

 “From young children into adulthood, the most important thing we can be doing is talking about it more and understanding how it happened and prevention,” she said.
 “By not talking about it, you are shrouding the incident in shame.
-If anything, you have to turn these horrible events, what you would never expect, into opportunities to teach children to learn, and especially for boys, this is absolutely unacceptable behavior and for girls that it’s unacceptable and they shouldn’t think it’s normal.
+If anything, you have to turn these horrible events […] into opportunities to teach children to learn, and especially for boys, this is absolutely unacceptable behavior and for girls that it’s unacceptable and they shouldn’t think it’s normal.
 It’s not so much about consequences as it is about how can we help this young man understand that this behavior is completely unacceptable?
 What is going on in his life that thinks this is OK?
 If that time isn’t invested in the young man, he will think it’s OK.”

 Councilmember Carlina Rivera, who represents the district that the Clinton School is in, said that her office has been in touch with the mayor’s office and the Department of Education to verify what Clinton is doing to ensure that the school is a safe and healthy learning environment.

 “Bullying and sexual abuse, especially in our schools, is unacceptable,” she said.
 “We must ensure that there are accountability structures in place to educate and prevent all forms of discrimination and harassment within our school system, as well as effective and transparent methods of investigating these incidents.”

 In response to the incident, the Department of Education said that the principal, administrative team and superintendent are working to bring improvements in the school’s climate and culture.